sergiyshpak/instagetter/README.md

    i would say MUST be received... do not reuse my id!!! (lol)

-Since Imstagram sends JSON  it would be great to rewrite it in JScript! to do nice responce parcing
+<strike>Since Imstagram sends JSON  it would be great to rewrite it in JScript!
+ to do nice responce parcing  </strike>